 - Learn cooking

-Blog- Find local clubs of your hobby or interest
+- Find local clubs of your hobby or interest

 - Figure out how to get a driver license

-- Volunteer in your field of expertise
+- Volunteer in your field of expertise (take care with this depending on your visa status)

-- Learn about finances and manage household finances.
+- Learn about finances and manage household finances

 - Americanize your resume/ CV and get it critiqued